 3.1 What are cookies?

-Cookies help us to make a number of functions on our websites available.
-For example, cookies can save your country and language settings as well as store your shopping basket even if you visit different pages in one Internet session.
+Cookies help us to make a number of functions on our website available.
+For example, cookies can save your country and language settings even if you visit different pages in one Internet session.

-By using cookies we can also capture and analyse the usage behaviour of users who visit our websites.
-That in turn enables us to create more user-friendly and effective sites and make your visits as enjoyable as possible.
+By using cookies we can also capture and analyse the usage behaviour of users who visit our website.
+That in turn enables us to create more user-friendly and effective site and make your visits as enjoyable as possible.
 We can also display information that is specifically customised for you interests.

 3.3 Which data is captured?

-Cookies capture usage information such as the date and time of your visit, the name of the site you visited, the IP address of your device and the operating system you use.
-Cookies provide information such as our sites you visit and which sites you came from before you arrived on our site.
-Using cookies also helps us keep track of what topics you were researching on our websites sites.
+Cookies capture usage information such as the date and time of your visit, the IP address of your device and the operating system you use.
+Cookies provide information such as the pages you visit and which sites you came from before you arrived on our site.
+Using cookies also helps us keep track of what topics you were researching on our website.

 3.4 Cookies from third parties

 The cookies or similar technologies saved on your computer or mobile device can also come from other companies or independent third parties such as advertising partners or Internet service providers.
 These cookies help our partner companies to display advertising that is tailored to you as well as to measure its efficacy.
 Cookies from partner companies also stay on your computer or device for between one month and 10 years and are then automatically deactivated after the programmed period has expired.
 Our advertising partners only have access to data based on the cookie ID.
 This only includes online usage information such as which of our Internet sites you visited and what content you used.